I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksaudio_preferred_status.md

 The driver uses this member to determine what aspect or aspects of the audio adapter are currently selected as preferred.
 A driver might use this information to decide how to configure itself or decide what system resources to request.

-`Enable`

-Specifies whether the target device is the new preferred device.
-If <b>TRUE</b>, the target device is selected as the new preferred device.
-If <b>FALSE</b>, the target device was previously the preferred device, but is now deselected.

 `Flags`

 No flags are currently defined.
 Set to zero.